maddy-madhavan/HALF_ADDER_SUBTRACTOR/README.md

 **Result:**

-thus the design of half adder and half subractor  circuit and verified and its truth table in quarts were given in verilog programming
+Thus the design of half adder and half subractor  circuit and verified and its truth table in quarts were given in verilog programming